SarahU/TrueFilmData/README.md

 ###My Process & Thoughts:

 ####Explore the data
-Have a look at the data and see what we are working with.
-I'm currently on Windows so I opened the movie data in Excel to have a glance.
-I noticied a few oddities but nothing too bad.
+Had a look at the data and see what we are working with.
+I'm currently on Windows so I opened the IMDB movie data in Excel to have a glance.
+I noticed a few oddities but nothing too bad.
-Then I started looking at the data for the 1st query and discovered some data that need cleaning and coercing. given the only semi-complete data, the budget and revenue data was updated by using the mean values.
-This is a normal practice to clean-up and normalise the data, especially for using in machine learning, to reduce anomolies, but of course this needs to be a discussion with the analyst/ stakeholder
+Then I started looking at the data for the 1st query and discovered some data that need cleaning and coercing.
+Given the only semi-complete data, the budget and revenue data was updated by using the mean values.
+This is a normal practice to clean-up and normalise the data, especially for using in machine learning, to reduce anomolies, but of course this needs to be a discussion with the analyst/ stakeholder.

 Look at ids & title columns - are they unique?